thomvaill/log4brains/CONTRIBUTING.md

 To make it easier I introduce two co-maintainer roles:

 - **Canary Maintainers**: in charge of triaging issues, reviewing PRs, and can merge them into `develop` (and thus trigger a beta release)
-- **Core Maintainers**: in charge of the project's overall direction and vision, of releasing stable versions, and can merge `develop` into `stable` (and thus trigger a stable release)
+- **Core Maintainers**: in charge of the project's overall direction and vision, and of releasing stable versions

 If you're interested in becoming a co-maintainer, you can start your "Mentorship Phase" by participating in code reviews and helping triage issues.
 This will help us assess your familiarity with the project and the workflow.